-Where CBT is particularly poignant, is that it doesn’t focus exclusively on thinking.
+Where CBT is particularly helpful, is that it doesn’t focus exclusively on thinking.
 We also bring emotions and behaviour into the equation.
 We choose our emotions and our behaviour as much as we choose our thoughts.
-Let’s go back to the analogy of learning how to behave as part of a theatre audience.
-When you take your seat before the opening of a play, you know how you’re expected to behave for the subsequent hour or two.
+Going back to the analogy of learning how to behave as part of a theatre audience.
+When you take your seat before the opening of a play, you know how you’re expected to behave.
 You have been trained in this role.
 So we see that even if it’s just for short amounts of time, it’s completely possible to train thoughts, emotions and behaviour.

 New way of thinking